sethvoltz/home-setup/README.md

 helm install cert-manager jetstack/cert-manager \
   --namespace cert-manager \
   --create-namespace \
-  --version v1.5.1
+  --version v1.7.1

+# Verify it's working by checking the pods
+kubectl get pods --namespace cert-manager

 helm install rancher rancher-latest/rancher \
   --namespace cattle-system \
   --set hostname=$CONTROL0.nip.io \
-  --set replicas=1 \
   --set bootstrapPassword=$PASSWORD_FOR_RANCHER_ADMIN

-# Wait awhile for the cluster to become available... (~5 mins depending on cluster)
+# Wait for Rancher to be rolled out
-# Continue on when you see all pods are ready
-watch kubectl -n cattle-system get pods echo "Open your browser to: https://${CONTROL0}.nip.io for the Rancher UI."
+kubectl -n cattle-system rollout status deploy/rancher

+echo "Open your browser to: https://${CONTROL0}.nip.io for the Rancher UI."

 # Take the opportunity to change admin's password or you will be locked out...